Waterline Place, Williamstown, VIC.

 1. Grow your own fruit, veggies and herbs

 It goes without saying that growing your own produce will help to reduce your grocery bills in the long run.
 What became a hobby during lockdown for many, is now becoming a smart trend to reduce food bills – especially when fresh produce continues to climb in price!
-From parsley to parsnips, carrots to cauliflower and much more, there are so many things you can grow in your garden.
-And you don’t need a heap of space to do it!
+Balconies are the ideal place to grow herbs, chillies, tomatoes, lemons, limes and with the price of lettuce at the moment this is a new popular item to grow at home!
+There are so many things you can grow and you don’t need a heap of space to do it!

 2. Cut back on take-aways and prepare your meals in advance